lexIart/ruby-scrapper/README.md

 # ruby-scrapper
-simple ruby scrapper. gems: curb, nokogiri, csv
+Simple ruby-scrapper writed as a testing task.
+Used gems: nokogiri, curb, csv.